Age-optimal Scheduling over Hybrid Channels: Introduction

-In this study, we consider a hybrid status updating system where a source can transmit the update packets over either an unreliable but fast mmWave channel or a slow reliable sub-6GHz channel.
-Our objective is to find a dynamic channel scheduling policy that minimizes the long term average expected age.
+In this study, we consider a hybrid status updating system where a source can transmit the update packets over an unreliable but fast mmWave channel or a slow reliable sub-6GHz channel.
+Our objective is to find a dynamic channel scheduling policy that minimizes the long-term average expected age.
 The main contributions of this paper are stated as follows: \begin{itemize} \item The optimal scheduling problem for minimizing the age over heterogeneous channels is formulated as a Markov Decision Process (MDP).
-The state transitions of this MDP is complicated for two reasons: (i) the two channels have different data rates and packet transmission times, and (ii) the state of the unreliable mmWave channel is correlated over time.
-We prove that there exists a multi-dimensional threshold-based scheduling policy that is optimal.
+The state transition of this MDP is complicated for two reasons: (i) the two channels have different data rates and packet transmission times, and (ii) the state of the unreliable mmWave channel is correlated over time.
+We prove that there exists a multi-dimensional threshold-type scheduling policy that is optimal.
 This optimality result holds for all possible values of the channel parameters.
-One of the tools that we have used to prove this result is the concept of supermodularity \cite{topkis1998supermodularity}.
-Because of the complicated state transitions, the supermodular property only holds in a part of the state space, which is a key difference from the scheduling problems considered earlier in, e.g., \cite{krishnamurthy2016partially,puterman1990markov,ngo2009optimality,altman2019forever}.
-We have developed additional techniques to show that the threshold-based scheduling policy is optimal in the rest part of the state space.
+One of the tools for proving this result is super-modularity \cite{topkis1998supermodularity}.
+Because of the complicated state transitions, super-modularity holds in a part of the state space but not in the rest of the state space.
+This is a key difference from the scheduling problems considered earlier in prior studies, e.g., \cite{krishnamurthy2016partially,puterman1990markov,ngo2009optimality,altman2019forever,sun2017update,yao2019integrating,sun2019sampling}.
+To conquer this challenge, we develop additional techniques to show that the optimal scheduling policy has a threshold-type structure over the entire state space, including the part of state space where super-modularity does not hold.

-\item Further, we show that the thresholds of the optimal scheduling policy can be evaluated efficiently, by using closed-form expressions or a low-complexity bisection search algorithm.
-Compared with the algorithms for calculating the thresholds and optimal scheduling policies in \cite{krishnamurthy2016partially,puterman1990markov,ngo2009optimality,altman2019forever}, our solution algorithms have much lower computational complexities.
+\item The state transition of the discrete time Markov chain (DTMC) for the threshold-type scheduling policy is complicated.
+Nonetheless, we show that the thresholds of the optimal scheduling policy can be evaluated efficiently, by using closed-form expressions or a low-complexity bisection search algorithm.
+Compared with the algorithms for calculating the thresholds and optimal scheduling policies in, e.g., \cite{krishnamurthy2016partially,puterman1990markov,ngo2009optimality,altman2019forever,sun2017update,yao2019integrating,sun2019sampling}, our solution algorithms have much lower computational complexities.